kenakofer/hymnsinger/docs/hymn-index.md

 Christ will call us home to heaven.
 At his table we'll sit down.
 Christ will gird himself and serve us with sweet manna all around.

+</td></tr><tr><td class='hymn-name-box'><a href="listing/how_a_faith_survives.html">
+How A Faith Survives
+</a></td>
+<td class='lyric-box'>I've grown concerned as I look on.
+I see you doubt the truth,
+the covenant that your faith, your church, imparted in your youth.
+I'm the reinforcement, to ensure your faith still thrive.
+I'll bring you back within the fold.
+Without you can't survive.
+Without you can't survive!

 </td></tr><tr><td class='hymn-name-box'><a href="listing/come_thou_long_expected_jesus.html">
 Come Thou Long Expected Jesus
 </a></td>